 - analyse policy developments on Roma access to housing from European Semester country reports

-50 participants are expected to take part in the study visit and policy transfer, from:
+35 participants took part in the study visit and policy transfer, from:

 - policy-makers and practitioners from cities members of WG Roma inclusion, including politicians from Toulouse